 Defective Bicycles Responsible for Preventable Injury and Death

-Many of these bicycle accidents are caused by human error and misjudgment; however, many others were undoubtedly caused by bike defects, a reality for which manufacturers must held accountable.
+Many of these Cycling Accidents are caused by human error and misjudgment; however, many others were undoubtedly caused by bike defects, a reality for which manufacturers must held accountable.

 After a serious injury on a bicycle, seek medical treatment, and collect medical records and medical expense reports.
 Take photos of injuries and the physical remains of your defective bicycle.
 It is important to preserve evidence in defective product cases.